dirkjanvw/MoGAAAP/README.md

 #### Overview
 In the assemble module, HiFi reads are assembled using `hifiasm`.
 If ONT reads are given, these are used in the assembly process using the `--ul` parameter of `hifiasm`.
-Since the output of `hifiasm` is a GFA file, we next convert this to a FASTA file.
+Since the output of `hifiasm` is a GFA file, we next convert the (consensus) primary contigs GFA to a FASTA file.
+In case the user has indicated that the accession is heterozygous, the two haplotype assemblies as outputted by `hifiasm` are converted to FASTA files instead.
+Finally, we produce an alignment of the (contig) assembly against the provided reference genome using `nucmer`.
+To prevent spurious alignments, we slightly increased the `-l` and `-g` parameter of `nucmer`.

 As alternatives to `hifiasm`, we also implemented `flye` and `verkko` as assemblers as both are known to work well with HiFi and ONT data.
-Finally, we produce an alignment of the assembly against the provided reference genome using `nucmer`.
-To prevent spurious alignments, we slightly increased the `-l` and `-g` parameter of `nucmer`.
+For heterozygous accessions, `hapdup` is used to separate the haplotypes based on HiFi alignment to the assembly.
+Please bear in mind that the pipeline was developed with `hifiasm` in mind, so although these other assemblers will technically work, the pipeline may not be optimally set up for them.

 #### Next steps
 Since the next step after assembly is the scaffolding process, there has to be collinearity between the assembly and the reference genome.